inwonakng/gerrymander-survey-data-public/README.md

 ## De-identification

 Original `userid` values are replaced with sequential `participant_id` values.
 Original survey response keys, MTurk Worker IDs, HIT IDs, assignment IDs, payment records, approval statuses, and receipt documents are not included in this export.
-Email-like strings and MTurk-looking worker IDs in free-text fields are redacted.
+Free response strings and MTurk worker IDs in free-text fields are redacted.

 ## Map Layouts